opensafely-core/actions-registry/uv-recipes-readme.md

 (i.e. the `uv lock` command does not support locking `--group` or `--no-group` flags.)

 #### Limitations
 - Cannot only lock `prod` dependencies.
+This is probably a good thing as it avoids potential errors in resolving dev and prod dependencies separately.
-- (COOLDOWN ONLY:) Cannot define new timestamp or remove timestamp without triggering all available upgrades.
+- It is not possible to define your own package-specific timestamp cutoff using this recipe.
+Version constraints should be used instead (in combination with `just upgrade` if needed).

 #### Cooldown period implementation details
 - If a new dependency is added to `pyproject.toml`, running `just requirements-prod` or